FilAm Creative's SOLD OUT 3rd Annual Hollywood Actors Panel for Actors; Saturday, June 24, 10:00am at the Clubhouse

 Sound: James Yochim

 Cast : Jack Hernandez, Danice Cabanela

 In an effort to inspire, motivate and mobilize the Filipino-American and Filipino filmmaking community, Visual Communications challenged FilAm Creations to create short films to premiere at The Los Angeles Asian Pacific Film Festival 2017.
 As a result, filmmakers of various levels of experience stepped up to share their artistic voice and storytelling.
 LAAPFF 2017 is proud to present their efforts to all of you!
-SOLD OUT IN 1 HOUR - 2nd SCREENING TBD - http://festival.vconline.org/2017/shorts-programs/filam-creative-shorts/
+SOLD OUT IN 1 HOUR SO, A RUSH LINE ONLY WILL OPEN AN HOUR BEFORE - http://festival.vconline.org/2017/shorts-programs/filam-creative-shorts/

 Written (with Bernard Badion) and directed by Rommel Andaya -- Carlin James, Mari Lauren, Dante Basco, Erica Juliet, Michael Kuya, Joy Regullano, Sheila Tejada, Junot Lee, Jack Hernandez, Dante Swain, Melanie Padernal, Lianne Lin and I are in the new film, WHAT YOU DON'T SAY.

 The film is set to premiere at the Los Angeles Asian Pacific Film Festival on Wednesday, May 3rd at 6pm at the Art Share-LA.